xieshenzh/nvidia-kserve-poc/README.md

 ### Issue 3 - Disk pressure & OOMKilled
 - Currently models are mounted on ephermal volumes of kserve-container  and as you create more replicas it results in disk pressure on the nodes.
-The storage-initializer pod is being terminated(OOMKilled) due to insufficient capacity assigned by node to ephermal storage
+The storage-initializer containeris being terminated(OOMKilled) due to insufficient capacity assigned by node to ephermal storage
+- Resolution - It is only seen when the models are loaded from s3 storage.
+When the models are mounted directly from PVC, this behavior was not seen.
+Keeping this open to keep observing for large models.

 ### Issue 4 - Pods take too long to start up
 - NIM pods takes too long to start up.
 This is an issue if we have to address scalability.